 Regional Information Sources—Good sources of a wide variety of community relevant data and information

-Philadelphia Health Management Corporation (PHMC) provides a wide variety of health related data.
+- Public Health Management Corporation (PHMC) provides a wide variety of health related data.

-The Federal Reserve Bank of Philadelphia provides a series of regular reports on the economic health of the region and the nation, as well as a series of links to other resources.
+- The Federal Reserve Bank of Philadelphia provides a series of regular reports on the economic health of the region and the nation, as well as a series of links to other resources.

-The Economy League of Greater Philadelphia is a major source of information and survey data addressing public issues in the Philadelphia region.
+- The Economy League of Greater Philadelphia is a major source of information and survey data addressing public issues in the Philadelphia region.